fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseRestorePoints.md

 ## DESCRIPTION
 The **Get-AzureRmSqlDatabaseRestorePoints** cmdlet retrieves the distinct restore points that an Azure SQL Data Warehouse can be restored from.
-For an ssSDS, the restore window is continuous.
+For an Azure SQL Database, the restore window is continuous.
 This means that any point in time in the backup retention period of the database can be used as a restore point.

 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.